Michael Keaton

 Michael Keaton in 'The Founder'

-Then Keaton played the villain Adrian Toomes, also known as Vulture, in Jon Watts' blockbuster "Spider-Man: Homecoming".
-Since Michael was never a comic book fan, he was helped by two familiar girls aged 8 and 11 - they patiently explained to him who is who in the Marvel universe.
+Next, Keaton took on the villain Adrian Toomes, aka Vulture, in Jon Watts' blockbuster "Spider-Man: Homecoming".
+Since Michael wasn't a comic book fan, two young girls he knew - ages 8 and 11 - patiently walked him through the Marvel universe.

 Michael Keaton in 'Spider-Man: Homecoming'